JiuTongBro/vqnerf_release/README.md

 ## FAQ

-- We've reorganized the codes in the released version for better usage.
+- For the convenience of releasement, the codes, weights, and dependencies have been re-collected and re-organized.
 However, we are truly unable to find time to re-test all our functions on all our data.
 Shall there be any problem, please open an issue.
 We will try to assist if we find time.

 ## Website License
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.